No fluff, just logic.

 Before we go any further, let’s define what the product is in the first place.

-Whole life policies last your “whole life” (which is why they are sometimes referred to as permanent coverage).
+Whole life policies last your “whole life” (which is why they are sometimes called permanent coverage).

-The other major type of life insurance is term life insurance, which terminates after a set period of time.
-The two main features of whole life insurance are the:
+The other major type of life insurance is term life insurance, which terminates after a set period.
+The two main features of whole life insurance are the following:

-Permanent coverage means that your beneficiaries will receive a payout, no matter when you pass.
+Permanent coverage means your beneficiaries will receive a payout no matter when you pass.

 The cash value account is a savings account that grows tax-deferred inside the policy.
-You can access the cash value through loans or withdrawals, but if you do not pay back the loan, it will reduce the death benefit.
+You can access the cash value through loans or withdrawals, but it will reduce the death benefit if you do not repay the loan.

 Features Common To All Whole Life Policies

-Burial insurance companies will try to sell you on benefits that are common to all whole life insurance policies.
+Burial insurance companies will try to sell you on benefits common to all life insurance policies.
 For example:

 Don’t get fooled by these claims.